 - 1 can sweetened condensed milk (cans are 300ml – you can basically sub a cup of any “milk” here, just know we are using the above because we want it to firm up and get fudgy)

-- 2 cups milk chocolate chips (yes, you can use semi sweetened)
+- 2 cups milk chocolate chips (can substitute semi-sweet chips)

-- 1/2 cup butter (again, you can sub margarine here just fine)
+- ½ cup butter (again you can substitute margarine easily here)